View full guide »

 In response to the U.S. Sarbanes-Oxley Act of 2002, Canada's securities regulatory authorities promulgated a series of corporate governance-related instruments.

-For example, TSX-listed issuers are required to have an audit committee composed of at least three directors, all of whom must be both "independent" and "financially literate."
+For example, TSX and Cboe Canada-listed issuers are required to have an audit committee composed of at least three directors, all of whom must be both "independent" and "financially literate."
 Issuers listed on the TSX-V are required to have an audit committee composed of at least three directors, the majority of whom cannot be officers, employees or control persons of the issuer, or any of its associates or affiliates.
 For the CSE, subject to certain exceptions, the audit committee must be composed of at least three directors, the majority of whom cannot be executive officers, employees or control persons of the issuer or an affiliate of the issuer.

 In addition, these instruments set out a list of non-binding corporate governance guidelines that reporting issuers are encouraged to consider in developing their own practices.
 While compliance with the guidelines is voluntary, mandatory disclosure is imposed on reporting issuers with respect to whether or not their corporate governance practices comply.
 Other corporate governance recommendations include: